james-ols/hugo/site/content/_index.md

   heading: What is CollectionsBase?
   text: >-
-    CollectionsBase is the product of two decades of working with almost all of the collections and records management systems in the UK and beyond.
+    CollectionsBase is the product of two decades of working with almost all of the collection cataloguing systems in the UK and beyond.
 We provide the public interface for search, engagement and customer relationship management for heritage organisations large and small.
 intro:
   heading: What we offer
   text: >-